Building Tour

 Accessibility Information

-The museum is wheelchair accessible.
 Most of the Historic House rooms are wheelchair accessible except for the last room on the tour route.
-This is accessed by a narrow staircase.

 Wheelchair accessible, Accessible Toilets, Assistance Dogs welcome